Note

 Disks, or block storage, are ideal for storing data directly on a raw, block-based device.
 Disk-based storage is ideal for storing data for databases that your Kubernetes cluster hosts.
 In Azure, managed disks are the solution to get block-based storage.

 Static or dynamically created disk storage.
-Consider whether you want to use a static disk that's created outside of AKS, or if you want AKS to dynamically create the disk storage as a pod or pods require it.
+You must use a static disk that you create outside of AKS or the disk storage AKS dynamically creates as a pod or pods require it.
 Storage that is created dynamically can also be deleted dynamically.
 For more information, see:

 Redundancy and performance.
 Consider the storage redundancy and performance that your workload requires.
 For more information, see: